Omar-Muhamad/Yummy-JavaScript-Capston/README.md

 ### Key Features

-- GitHub workflow is used.
+- Gitflow workflow is used.
-- GiHub Projects (Kanban board Agile) is used to arrange work load between team members.
+- GitHub Projects (Kanban board Agile) is used to arrange workload between team members.
-- Bable.js transpiler and Webpack.js bundler used for development process.
+- Bable.js transpiler and Webpack.js bundler used for the development process.
-- REST API consumed to fetch recipes, comment, and likes (get and post).
+- REST API consumed to fetch recipes, comments, and likes (get and post).

 ## Getting Started

-### Prerequisits
+### Prerequisites

 - Install [node.js](https://nodejs.org/en/).